cirosantilli/linux-cheat/desktop/README.md

 Therefore, applications should only use it directly, and not dconf, to achieve greater portability.

-On current GNOME based desktops, it does not support gconf.
+On current GNOME based desktops, it does not support GConf.

 Set the value of a key: